Provincial Policy Statement and Provincial Plans

-The Provincial Policy Statement, 2005 and the new Provincial Policy Statement, 2014 has been approved under Section 3(1).
+The Provincial Policy Statement, 2005 and the new Provincial Policy Statement, 2014 has been approved under subsection 3(1).

-A decision of the council of a municipality, a local board, a planning board, a minister of the Crown and a ministry, board, commission or agency of the government, including the Municipal Board, in respect of the exercise of any authority that affects a planning matter,
+A decision of the council of a municipality, a local board, a planning board, a minister of the Crown and a ministry, board, commission or agency of the government, including the Tribunal, in respect of the exercise of any authority that affects a planning matter,

 (a) shall be consistent with the policy statements issued under subsection (1) that are in effect on the date of the decision; and

 (b) shall conform with the provincial plans that are in effect on that date, or shall not conflict with them, as the case may be.